Mount Macedon, Victoria: Annis and George Bills Horse Trough

 Situated on Mt Macedon Road is an example of an Annis & George Bills Horse Trough, which was installed by a memorial trust set up by Mr George Bills.
 It is one of 500 horse troughs donated free of charge to towns across NSW and Victoria to grant Mr. Bill's wish that "no animals to go thirsty".

 Australian Civil Defence School

 The Australian Civil Defence School was opened at Mount Macedon on 2nd July 1956 by Hon Allen Fairhall, MP, the Commonwealth Minister for the Interior and Works, who said it satisfied the "need for a civil defence program aimed at offering maximum protection from the effects of hostilities on Australian soil to all Australians".
 Instructional courses began in 1956 with training centred on protection of the civil population against hostile acts.
-After the late 1960's the focus changed to natural and man-made disasters.
+After the late 1960s the focus changed to natural and man-made disasters.
 It was renamed to the Australian Emergency Management Institute (AEMI) in 1993.
-The Abbott federal government decided to close the AEMI in 2015 and transition it into a Canberra based "virtual" institute, citing a budget saving of $900,000.
+The Abbott federal government decided to close the AEMI in 2015 and transition it into a Canberra-based "virtual" institute, citing a budget saving of $900,000.